Posted:

 One night when an Amish friend and I were talking, I asked this question: “What does it mean to be Amish?”
 It’s hard for anyone to summarize a lifestyle or beliefs in a few words without much time to think about it, so I asked him to say the first thing that popped into his head.

-The first thought that came to him was “security.”
-It was apparent he was not thinking in terms of “safety.”
 He described it as a close-knit brotherhood and support.
-This is manifested in many ways, from the older people being cared for and valued by the younger, to the family’s eating meals together daily, from church services in homes to auctions and barn-raisings for those in need.
+This is manifested in many ways, from the older people being cared for and valued by the younger to the family’s eating meals together daily, from church services in homes to auctions and barn-raisings for those in need.

 Another part of what it means to be Amish is the importance of a good heritage and faith; he mentioned the Christian Anabaptist martyrs of the 16th and 17th centuries in Europe.
 Struggles between church and state have continued into contemporary times and often make “headlines” in the media.

 He then mentioned plain dress; that Amish clothing was more standardized and economical.
-“I don’t need to give much thought on what I’m going to wear each morning.
+“I don’t need to give much thought to what I’m going to wear each morning.
 Some people say that if the heart is right, it doesn’t matter how you dress.
 But if the heart is right, shouldn’t you dress accordingly?”

 Similarly, he touched on not having a television, radio, computer, internet, etc. It’s not so much electricity that is the problem, as what may come into the home via the media once you have it - perhaps a concern that is not unique to the Amish.